TripleteSumit/Authentication-and-Authorization/README.md

 This is a authentication backend project that provides a basic user authentication system with role-based access control (RBAC).

+## Functionality

+This project implements a Role-Based Access Control (RBAC) model where:

+- The superuser can access all controls of the application and can be created using `python manage.py createsuperuser`.
+- The admin can access the `core` and `message` models in the admin panel.
+- The moderator can perform core-CRU and message-CRUD operations.
+- The user role can perform message CRUD operations.
+- Only the super user can access all the controls of the application.
+The super user can be created using `python manage.py createsuperuser`.
+- The admin can only access the `core` and `message` models in the admin panel.
+- The moderator can only access the core-CRU and message-CRUD operations.
+- The user role can access only the message CRUD operations if the user is a staff user.

+In the context of the API, the roles have the following access:

+- **User**: can only send, post, delete comments for himself only.
+- **Moderator**: can update and delete the comments of himself and other users.
+- **Admin**: can update and delete the comments of himself, other moderators and other users.

+The following endpoints are accessible based on the roles:

+- `/signup`: All
+- `/signin`: All
+- `/logout`: Only authenticated
+- `/refresh`: Only authenticated
+- `/comment`:
+  - `GET`: All
+  - `POST`: All
+  - `PATCH`: Admin, moderator
+  - `UPDATE`: All

 ## Setup and Installation

 ### Prerequisites